-I learned the fundamentals of editing and publishing at a small magazine, where I got hands-on experience in everything from brainstorming monthly themes and story ideas to copy editing, from project management to proofreading.
+I learned the fundamentals of editing and publishing at a small national magazine, where I got hands-on experience in everything from brainstorming monthly themes and story ideas to copy editing, from project management to proofreading.
 I took on feature writing, advertising and newsletter design, and development of other publications, and I left as managing editor.

-I went on to found Think Communications, where I help a range of clients present their message professionally so they connect meaningfully with their audience.
+I went on to found Think Communications, where I help a range of clients make the most of their words so they can connect meaningfully with their audience.

-I’m based in Toronto, but my clients are from around the globe — so my familiarity with Canadian, American and British English comes in handy — and include small-press and self-publishing authors, publishers, academics, non-profit organizations, government agencies and businesses.
+I’m based in Toronto, but my clients are from around the globe and include small-press and self-publishing authors, publishers, academics, organizations, government agencies and businesses.
 See Portfolio.

 What else does Think Communications offer?

 • English as a Second Language editing (with experience in ESL teaching, curriculum development and online learning, and working with authors for whom English is not their first language).

 Other word-wonk stuff

 I have an Honours BA in English Literature and Cultural Studies.

 I’m a long-time member of Editors Canada, the professional organization for Canadian editors, and I’ve taken on a number of supporting roles with them.
 I’m currently the moderator of their Facebook members’ group.

 I started a writers’ group, which now runs on Facebook.
 I’m a past director of the Stephen Leacock Associates, which oversees the Leacock Memorial Medal for literary humour and its $15,000 cash prize, and I remained their website and social media guru until the 2017 shortlist announcement.

 Whatever the nature or size of your project, I have the experience and skills to help you make the most of your words.
 And I have access to a pool of talented colleagues who can pitch in whenever additional expertise is needed.